google-deepmind/mujoco/doc/XMLreference.rst

    The parameter values are set via the user attribute of the :ref:`body <body>` element.
 These values are not accessed by MuJoCo.
 They can be used to define element properties needed in user callbacks and other custom code.
 :at:`nuser_jnt`: :at-val:`int, "-1"`
-   The number of custom user parameters added to the definition of each :ref:`joint <joint>`.
+   The number of custom user parameters added to the definition of each :ref:`joint <body-joint>`.
 :at:`nuser_geom`: :at-val:`int, "-1"`
-   The number of custom user parameters added to the definition of each :ref:`geom <geom>`.
+   The number of custom user parameters added to the definition of each :ref:`geom <body-geom>`.
 :at:`nuser_site`: :at-val:`int, "-1"`
-   The number of custom user parameters added to the definition of each :ref:`site <site>`.
+   The number of custom user parameters added to the definition of each :ref:`site <body-site>`.
 :at:`nuser_cam`: :at-val:`int, "-1"`
-   The number of custom user parameters added to the definition of each :ref:`camera <camera>`.
+   The number of custom user parameters added to the definition of each :ref:`camera <body-camera>`.
 :at:`nuser_tendon`: :at-val:`int, "-1"`
    The number of custom user parameters added to the definition of each :ref:`tendon <tendon>`.
 :at:`nuser_actuator`: :at-val:`int, "-1"`